khaller93/my-website/content/home/hero.md

   label = "Contact me"

 +++
-## My name is **Kevin Haller** and I'm a **Project Assistant** at TU Wien specializing in **Exploratory Search on Knowledge Graphs**
+## My name is **Kevin Haller** and I'm a **Senior Backend Developer** at deepsearch

-...
+At deepsearch, I am contributing to the design and implementation of a Semantic AI platform.

-I am currently enrolled in the master programme ‘Software Engineering and Internet Computing’ at TU Wien and expect to graduate from this programme in April 2023.
+I am currently enrolled in the master programme ‘Software Engineering and Internet Computing’ at TU Wien and expect to graduate from this programme in 2023.

-My interests are mainly in the construction of knowledge graphs, and the application of graph algorithms for KG‑based recommendation engines.
+My interests are mainly in the construction and application of knowledge graphs.